 Thank you.

 The next questions are from the line of Michael Reha with JP Morgan.
-Please see with your questions.
+Please proceed with your questions.

 Thanks.
 Good morning, everyone.
 Thanks for taking my questions.
-First, I would love to get a sense, you know, in terms of the the guide is obviously reiterated the top line and EBITDA, but I believe slightly lowered your resi outlook to down high single digits from down mid single digits.
-Previously reiterated commercial industrial up low single.
+First, I would love to get a sense You know, in terms of the guidance, obviously you reiterated the top line and EBITDA, but I believe slightly lowered your resi outlook to down high single digits from down mid single digits.
+Previously you reiterated commercial industrial up low single.
 So just want to understand what kind of was the offset to the slightly lower resi outlook.
 And, you know, if it's just kind of playing with the ranges here, maybe before you were at the high end of the down mid single.
-But just any sense of what some of the puts and takes are if, you know, you had an incremental slightly more conservative outlook for resi.
+But just any sense of what some of the puts and takes are if, you know, you had an incremental slightly more conservative outlook for Rezzy.

 Sure, Mike.
 This is Rob.
 I'll take that one.
-So, yeah, as you noted, you know, we've lowered our range on residential from from saying we were going to be down mid single digits to high single digits.
-And that's really driven by what we're what we're anticipating on the single family side of things where things are expected to be a little slower.
-So as we came into the year, we were kind of expecting, you know, things to be a little bit flattish on the on the single family side.
-We're now expecting that to be down slightly for the year down low single digits.
-So when you roll that in, you know, pricing held up a little better in Q1 than expected.
-So that's that's a partial offset in there as well.
-On the commercial industrial side, we're still at low single digits.
-But I'd say we're more towards the higher end of that now between volume and some pretty good pricing we're seeing on that side, a little more optimistic on that side.
-And then we did do one acquisition, which has taken up our assumption on M&A by 10 million, and we're not taking up the overall overall range as a as a as a result of that.
-So so net net, we're getting back to the same same midpoint, just a little bit of play between the pieces there.
+So, yeah, as you noted, you know, we've lowered our range on residential from saying we were going to be down Mid single digits to high single digits.
+And that's really driven by what we're anticipating on the single family side of things, where things are expected to be a little slower.
+So as we came into the year, we were kind of expecting things to be a little bit flattish on the single family side.
+We're now expecting that to be down slightly for the year, down low single digits.
+So when you roll that in, Pricing held up a little better in Q1 than expected, so that's a partial offset in there as well.
+On the commercial industrial side, we're still at low single digits, but I'd say we're more towards the higher end of that now between volume and some pretty good pricing we're seeing on that side, a little more optimistic on that side.
+And then we did do one acquisition, which has taken up our assumption on M&A by 10 million, and we're not taking up the overall range as a result of that.
+So net-net, we're getting back to the same midpoint, just a little bit of play between the pieces there.

-Great.
-That's that's helpful.
-Rob, appreciate that walkthrough.
-I guess secondly, you know, it's interesting to hear, you know, about the footprint optimization, the consolidation of 33 facilities, you know, that seems a little bigger perhaps than, you know, some of the more, I don't want to say generic, but sort of the ongoing efforts that that you have from a perspective.
-I'm curious if, you know, you could kind of help us better appreciate the magnitude or the impact of the footprint optimization from a dollar perspective, what what that's, you know, kind of represents in terms of a tailwind that this year, if that indeed was part of of the original guidance when you gave it a couple months ago, or if it's incremental and sort of continuing to help out, you know, your ability to realize, you know, the EBITDA guidance.
+Oh, great.
+That's helpful, Rob.
+Appreciate that walkthrough.
+I guess secondly, you know, it's interesting to hear you know about the footprint optimization the consolidation of 33 facilities you know that seems a little bigger perhaps then you know some of the more I don't want to say generic but sort of the ongoing efforts that that you have from a productivity standpoint from your special ops teams those curious if you know you could kind of help us better appreciate the magnitude or the the impact of the uh footprint optimization from a dollar perspective what what that um you know kind of represents in terms of a tailwind that this year if that indeed was part of of the original guidance when you gave it a couple months ago um or if it's incremental and and sort of continuing to help out you know your ability to realize you know, the EBITDA guidance.

-Yeah, Mike, good morning, Robert, I'll start with the first part of the project itself, and then Rob will tackle some of your questions around the numbers.
-So, you know, this is something that we've been working for, you know, a few months as part of our technology, we have an optimization tool called Logility that we're able to look at, you know, customer delivery points, we're look, you know, able to look at some logistics, that type of thing.
+Yeah, Mike, good morning.
+It's Robert.
+I'll start with the first part of the project itself, and then Rob will tackle some of your questions around the numbers.
+So, you know, this is something that we've been working for, you know, a few months as part of our technology.
+We have an optimization tool called Logility that we're able to look at, you know, customer delivery points.
+We're able to look at some logistics. that type of thing.
 So this was really, you know, maybe a handful of M&A overlap, if you will.
 So it's really a combination of being able to put all those pieces together in a very, very targeted and systematic way.
-And so, you know, we got, really, consolidations of, you know, can be, you know, a true team location into maybe a DI location as an example, or maybe even some distribution locations, co-locating, if you will, from a DI service partner's perspective, or even our our MBI business as well.
-So I think it was very targeted and done in a very, you know, calculated way, if you will.
-So I think it's just the power of the of the model here and the confidence that we have to look at that across and make some very, you know, very strategic moves and good moves for driving efficiencies in the business.
-So that's a little bit of, you know, something we've been working on, I think, answers questions, how we continue to have room in this model.
+And so, you know, we got, it's really consolidations of, you know, can be, you know, a true team location into maybe a DI location as an example, or maybe even some distribution locations co-locating, if you will, from a a DI service partner's perspective or even our MBI business as well.
+So I think it was very targeted and done in a very calculated way, if you will.
+So I think it's just the power of the model here and the competency we have to look at that across and make some very strategic moves and good moves for driving efficiencies in the business.
+So that's a little bit of something we've been working on.
+I think answers questions how we continue to have room in this model.
 I'll let Rob talk about some of the tailwind piece of it.

-Yeah, yeah.
-And so as Robert said, this is something we've been working on, obviously, implementing that tool and that technology has taken time.
+Yeah.
+Yeah.
+And so as Robert said, this is something we've been working on, obviously implementing that tool and that technology has taken time.
 It's something, you know, we were very careful and, you know, we want to do it in a way that we don't, you know, damage the top line at all.
 And so we're confident we're not going to do that.
-But as a result of this, obviously, we've got, you know, we've got the one-time charge.
-So about, you know, 13.9 million related to the consolidations.
-That's primarily non-cash, you know, right off of lease, leases for those facilities.
-And as we move forward between, you know, the combined savings, I'd say between this lease consolidation as well as, you know, the right sizing of some of our headcount around current volumes should be about 30 million or more of additional annual savings.
+But as a result of this, obviously, we've got the one-time charge, so about $13.9 million related to the consolidations.
+That's primarily non-cash, right off of leases for those facilities.
+And as we move forward, between the combined savings, I'd say, between this lease consolidation as well as the right sizing of some of our headcount around current volumes, It should be about $30 million or more of additional annual savings.
 But as we talked about in the prepared remarks, that is baked into our guidance.
-This is something we've been working on for a while and something, you know, we implemented to help offset some of the volume and price cost pressures we're seeing in the market.
+This is something we've been working on for a while and something we implemented to help offset some of the volume and price-cost pressures we're seeing in the market.

 Great.
 Thanks so much.

-Our next question is from the line of Adam Baumgarten with Thelman and Associates.
+Our next question is in the line of Adam Baumgarten with Zellman & Associates.
 Please receive your question.

 Hey, guys.
 Good morning.
-Just on the pricing side, just given the commentary that you were talking about about carryover pricing from mid last year impacting the early part of this year, do we expect the -over-year price contribution to moderate as we move through the year given that dynamic?
+Just on the pricing side, just given the commentary that you were talking about about carryover pricing for mid-last year impacting the early part of this year, do we expect the year-over-year price contribution to moderate as we move through the year, given that dynamic?

 Got it.
-And then just on the material side, have you started to see prices for the materials you're buying on the installation side come down or have they been kind of flattish for a while?
+And then just on the material side, have you started to see prices for the materials you're buying on the insulation side come down, or have they been kind of flattish for a while?

 Yeah, good morning, Adam.
+It's Robert.
 I'd say flattish.
 There's still, you know, some fluctuations across the industry, including still some maintenance and stuff that's going on.
-So I'd count flattish.
-Great.
+So I'd call it flattish.

-guys.
 Our next questions are from the line of Susan McClary with Goldman Sachs.
-Please receive your questions.
+Please proceed with your questions.

 Good morning, everyone.

 Good morning.
 My first question is on the labor side.
-You've talked about in last quarter taking some of the labor on the install side, especially out just to adjust to the market.
-I guess with your revised expectations on the resi side, are there any further changes that you're making there and any thoughts on how you're balancing the near term relative to the longer term outlook for housing?
+You've talked about in last quarter taking some of the labor on the install side especially out just to adjust to the market.
+I guess with your revised expectations on the resi side, are there any further changes that you're making there?
+Any thoughts on how you're balancing the near-term relative to the longer-term outlook for housing?

 Yeah.
-So, so Susan, I'd say this is Rob, I'd say, you know, it's an equation we're constantly balancing market by market, looking at what's going on with volumes, looking what's going on with bidding and adjusting our headcount accordingly.
+So, Susan, I'd say, this is Rob, I'd say, you know, it's an equation we're constantly balancing market by market, looking at what's going on with volumes, looking at what's going on with bidding, and adjusting our headcount accordingly.
 So it's something that continues to go on.
-You know, we're hopeful that the adjustments we made in Q1, we won't have to do anything that significant moving forward.
+We're hopeful that the adjustments we made in Q1, we won't have to do anything that significant moving forward.
 It'll be more kind of tweaking as we go.
-And we definitely feel like, you know, we haven't cut muscle, right?
-We've talked about the fact that, you know, we don't want to cut muscle.
-We're definitely, you know, from our perspective, we still want to grow.
-We want to do M&A. We think this is a good time to do some M&A. And so, you know, we're hopeful to be able to add some volume to the business through M&A. And as a result, we don't want to cut too deep too quickly here.
+And we definitely feel like we haven't cut muscle, right?
+We've talked about the fact that we don't want to cut muscle.
+We're definitely, from our perspective, we still want to grow.
+We want to do M&A. We think this is a good time to do some M&A and And so we're hopeful to be able to add some volume to the business through M&A, and as a result, we don't want to cut too deep too quickly here.

-that's helpful.
-And then maybe building on that, Rob, you know, can you talk a bit about the M&A pipeline, any changes that you're seeing there and what you're seeing perhaps on sort of the more traditional, you know, install side of the business relative to some of the deals on the CNI side?
+Okay.
+That's helpful.
+And then maybe building on that, Rob, can you talk a bit about the M&A pipeline, any changes that you're seeing there, and what you're seeing perhaps on sort of the more traditional install side of the business relative to some of the deals on the C&I side?

 Yeah, good morning, Susan.
 It's Robert.
-So very healthy.
-And I'd say a variety of, I think I mentioned in the prepared comments, a variety of sizes of deals in there.
-And it's really quite honestly across all the end segments, the residential CNI for sure and across the businesses.
-So really healthy, you know, pipeline and busy time for us from an M&A perspective.
+So very healthy, and I'd say a variety of, I think I mentioned in the prepared comments, a variety of sizes of deals in there.
+And it's really, quite honestly, across all the end segments, the residential, C&I for sure, and across the businesses.
+So really healthy, you know, pipeline and busy time for us from any perspective.
 But as always, you can expect us to stay disciplined and do what's right for shareholders here.
-So, but we're pretty excited things that are going on there.
+So But we're pretty excited things that are going on there.

-Okay, thanks for the call, guys.
+Okay.
+Thanks for the color, guys.
 Good luck with everything.

 Thank you.
 Thanks.
-Our next question is from the line of Phil Eng with Jefferies.
+Our next question is from the line of Phil Ng with Jefferies.
 Please receive your questions.

 Hey, guys.
 Congrats on a strong quarter.
-I think, Rod, we talked about how margin came in better than you expected.
-Can you give us some color on, you know, what are some of the areas upside was the branch consolidation headcount, you know, a contributor and kind of give us a little color on how that kind of progresses.
-If I look at your full year guidance, you know, the midpoint calling it 19% EBITDA margins, which is a great outcome given the current back route, but it's effectively flat from one queue and typically you see that seasonally pick up in two queue, three queue kind of help us contextualize how that margin progression will kind of shape up this year.
+I think, Rob, you talked about how margins came in better than you expected.
+Can you give us some color on, you know, what are some of the areas upside with the the branch consolidation headcount, you know, a contributor and kind of give us a little color on how that kind of progresses.
+If I look at your full year guidance, you know, the midpoint's calling it 19% EBITDA margins, which is a great outcome given the current backdrop, but it's effectively flat from 1Q, and typically you see that seasonally pick up in 2Q, 3Q.
+Kind of help us contextualize how that margin progression will kind of shape up this year.

-Yeah, so I'd say, you know, looking at the quarter, you know, if you think about what what went better, what better than expected, what was a little worse than expected.
-I mean, in general, you know, we were pretty on top of what we expected for the quarter, as you pointed out a little better from a profitability standpoint on the volume side, single family, you know, slightly worse than we expected, but not significantly CNI, a little better on the volume side.
-So net, net, not too different there.
-I'd say, you know, pricing on the on the Rezzi side held up a little better as we talked about, you know, on our previous calls, we've talked about in markets where volumes have slowed, you know, making some price concessions where we need to to hold on to volume that, you know, that didn't surface as much as we had anticipated.
-So that was something good in the quarter.
-And, you know, price realization on CNI products that had price increases in the first quarter was good as well.
-So it was really price driven in terms of the better profitability, I'd say in Q1, like we've talked about the actions we took in Q1 were anticipated.
-So that's not driving a significant amount of the upside.
-And so as we move forward, right, I mean, we obviously we don't give quarterly guidance, but to your point, you know, we do typically seasonally see EBITDA go up from Q1 to Q2 and Q3 kind of flattish or slightly up to Q2.
+Yeah, so I'd say, you know, looking at the quarter, you know, if you think about what went better, what Better than expected.
+What was a little worse than expected?
+I mean, in general, you know, we were pretty on top of what we expected for the quarter, as you pointed out, a little better from a profitability standpoint.
+On the volume side, single family, you know, slightly worse than we expected, but not significantly.
+CNI, a little better on the volume side.
+So net-net, not too different there.
+I'd say, you know, pricing on the resi side held up. a little better, as we talked about on our previous calls.
+We've talked about in markets where volumes have slowed, making some price concessions where we need to to hold on to volume.
+That didn't surface as much as we had anticipated, so that was something good in the quarter.
+And price realization on C&I products that had price increases in the first quarter was good as well.
+It was really price-driven in terms of the better profitability, I'd say, in Q1.
+Like we've talked about, the actions we took in Q1 were anticipated, so that's not driving a significant amount of the upside.
+And so as we move forward, right, I mean, we obviously don't give quarterly guidance, but to your point, You know, we do typically seasonally see EBITDA go up from Q1 to Q2 and Q3 kind of flattish or slightly up to Q2.
 And then, you know, a drop down in Q4, really all of that driven by volumes throughout the year.
-So while volumes are a bit muted, we do expect, you know, kind of normal seasonality there, you know, as we talked about in the prepared remarks, you know, we expect, you know, on a year over year basis, we expect sales to be down the most in Q2 as compared to prior year, Q3 should be a little better than that.
-And then Q4, you know, will be flattish to down slightly, you know, as a result of basically having a little bit softer of a comp in Q4 as things were starting to slow down at that time.
-And so as we think about, you know, the EBITDA that goes with that, I'd expect, you know, like in most years, Q2 and Q3 will be a little better, probably a little ahead of our midpoint of our guide in 19-2 and Q4 will be a little bit worse than that 19-2.
-But obviously, there's, you know, a lot of time to go here.
-That's why we've kept the range kind of wide because there is, you know, significant uncertainty out there.
+So while volumes are a bit muted, we do expect, you know, kind of normal seasonality there.
+You know, as we talked about in the prepared remarks, you know, we expect, you know, on a year-over-year basis, we expect sales to be downward. the most in Q2 as compared to prior year.
+Q3 should be a little better than that.
+And then Q4 will be flattish to down slightly as a result of basically having a little bit softer of a comp in Q4 as things were starting to slow down at that time.
+And so as we think about The EBITDA that goes with that, I'd expect, like in most years, Q2 and Q3 will be a little better, probably a little ahead of our midpoint of our guide in 19-2, and Q4 will be a little bit worse than that 19-2.
+But obviously, there's a lot of time to go here.
+That's why we've kept the range kind of wide, because there is significant uncertainty out there.
 But at the midpoint, that's kind of how we're thinking about it.

-Yeah, that's a great call there, Rob.
+Yeah, that's great color, Rob.
 With pricing coming in a little better, do you still feel pretty good?
 Pricing, particularly on the install side, kind of hanging in there, just given some of the choppiness on the demand side.
 Robert, I think you're expecting, I believe, fiberglass material prices to stay pretty steady here.
-But there's been some spray foam increases, you know, certainly Terrace is an element of that.
-And I think there's been some, you know, C&I price increases for July.
+But there's been some spray foam increases, you know, certainly tariffs is an element of that.
+And I think there's been some, you know, CNI price increases for July.
 Like, how do you kind of anticipate pricing for your materials that's non-fiberglass?
-You see some upward momentum, and does that help margins as well?
+Do you see some upward momentum and does that help margins as well?

-Yeah, I would say from a pricing perspective, you know, we, you know, you're asking about the, you know, the environment stuff.
-So we would expect the teams to, you know, get paid for the great services and products they're providing.
-So we would expect, you know, pricing to hold.
-And I would say that the teams in the field who have a great command control of the business, they're doing a really nice job of, you know, looking for efficiencies and looking for ways to offset any challenges from a price perspective.
-And I think you see that in the results field.
+Yeah, I would say from a pricing perspective, you're asking about the environment stuff.
+So we would expect the teams to get paid for the great services and products they're providing.
+So we would expect pricing to hold.
+And I would say that the teams in the field who have a great command and control of the business, they're doing a really nice job of looking for efficiencies and looking for ways to offset any challenges from a price perspective, and I think you see that in the results, Phil.
 So I think we feel pretty comfortable with how pricing plays out here.
-Obviously, a volatile environment, but we have confidence in what our teams are doing and see what they're doing every day in the field level.
+It's obviously a volatile environment, but we have confidence in what our teams are doing and see what they're doing every day in the field level.

-And then on some of the material costs, spray foam and see an eyesight, there's some price increases out there.
+And then on some of the material costs, Brayfulman, seeing eyesight, there's some price increases out there?

 Yep, definitely some increases out.
-Obviously, some of the tariff stuff fares out as well, but there's some increases in the market out there today in the area that you mentioned.
-Okay,
+Obviously, we'll see where some of the tariff stuff fares out as well, but there's some increases in the market out there today in the areas that you mentioned.
+Okay, thank you.

 Our next question is from the line of trade groups with Stevens.
 Please receive your questions.

-Hi, good morning, everyone.
+Hey, good morning, everyone.
 Just a point of clarity.
-Rob, I think you mentioned 2Q seeing the largest decline.
-And I think you were referring to the top line on that comment.
-But, you know, it seems like the comp is similar in the 3Q to the 2Q.
-So is there, does the new guide assume any, you know, you know, demand pickup anywhere in the business in the back half, or is there, you know, some other kind of timing aspect that we need to be mindful of?
+Rob, I think you mentioned 2Q seeing the largest decline, and I think you were referring to the top line on that comment, but it seems like the comp is similar in the 3Q to the 2Q.
+Does the new guide assume any demand pickup anywhere in the business in the back half, or is there some other kind of timing aspect that we need to be mindful of?

 Yeah, no, Trey, this is Rob.
 I'd say, you know, we're not anticipating the environment to get significantly better during the year.
-Like we've talked about, you know, we're very confident in the long-term fundamentals, and we do believe things are going to get better.
-But trying to predict that inflection point is difficult.
-So, yeah, what I was referencing when I said Q2, the worst of the remaining three quarters from a year over year, I was talking about sales growth.
-So, you know, our expectation is, you know, Q2 will probably look similar to Q1 on a year over year basis, just given, you know, the comps are similar between those two quarters, I'd say.
-You know, things, you know, kind of started to slow down late Q3 last year.
-So, you know, we'll see a little bit better year over year, at least from what we're thinking today in Q3.
-And then, you know, Q4 things were a bit softer, and we expect things to be, you know, flat to slightly down.
+Like we've talked about, you know, we're very confident in the long-term fundamentals, and we do believe things are going to get better, but trying to predict that inflection point is difficult.
+So, yeah, what I was referencing when I said Q2, you know, the worst of the remaining three quarters from a year over a year, I was talking about sales growth.
+So, you know, Our expectation is Q2 will probably look similar to Q1 on a year-over-year basis, just given the comps are similar between those two quarters, I'd say.
+Things kind of started to slow down late Q3 last year, so we'll see a little bit better year-over-year, at least from what we're thinking today in Q3.
+And then Q4, things were a bit softer, and we expect things to be you know, flat to slightly down.
 But we're talking low single digits, you know, across the board when we're talking about the numbers there.

 Okay.
-And, you know, kind of on the point of right sizing, you know, I guess the the workforce, et cetera, is that pretty much behind you right now?
+And, you know, kind of on the point of right sizing, you know, I guess the footprint, the workforce, et cetera, is that pretty much behind you right now?
 And are you where you want to be?
-And I guess the follow-up to that would be, you know, how quickly can you flex up if needed?
-Or what would you need to, you know, I guess what position are you in from that, from a footprint standpoint, as we look out a little further in an environment where maybe demand's a little better?
+And I guess the follow-up to that would be, you know, how quickly can you flex up if needed or what would you need to you know I guess what position are you in from that from a footprint standpoint as we look out a little further in an environment where maybe demands a little better yeah good morning this Robert so you know given the the thought that went into that work over you know a time period I'd say that that work got completed really in in the first quarter and

-Yep.
-Our next questions are from the line of Keith Hughes with Trua Securities.
-Please proceed with your questions.
+Our next questions are from the line of Keith Hughes with Truist Securities.
+Pleased to see your questions.

 Yeah, thank you.
-Did you just talk about in the quarter the performance and distribution between service partners and the AI around this kind of organic number you're reporting?
+Did you talk about in the quarter the relative performance and distribution between service partners and BI around this kind of organic number you reported?

 Yeah, Keith, this is Rob.
-So yeah, obviously, we don't break out the two, but, you know, we definitely saw weaker resi sales and stronger commercial sales in the quarter for the speciality distribution.
-And we do break that out in total.
-So on the speciality distribution side, you know, I'm just checking the number here to make sure I give you the right number.
-But special distribution on the resi side from a same branch basis perspective was down about 5%.
-And on the commercial side, which is primarily mechanical, but a little bit of service partners in there as well was up around 2%.
+So, yeah, obviously, you know, we don't break out the two, but, you know, we definitely saw weaker resi sales and stronger commercial sales in the quarter for specialty distribution, and we do break that out in total.
+So on the specialty distribution side, you know, I'm just checking the number here to make sure I give you the right number, but specialty distribution sales On the resi side, from a same branch basis perspective, was down about 5%.
+And on the commercial side, which is primarily mechanical but a little bit of service partners in there as well, was up around 2%.
 So definitely a stronger performance.
-And I can say within that commercial, you know, our mechanical product definitely performed the best of the group in there as well.
+And I can say within that commercial, you know, our mechanical products definitely performed the best of the group in there as well.
 So it was a nice offset to the slower, you know, single family environment we're seeing.
+Right.

-I'm sorry, but those numbers, were those revenue or units or what specific were they?
-That's
+I'm sorry, but those numbers, were those revenue or units or what specific?

-revenue on a same branch basis.
-Revenue on the same branch.
+That's revenue on a same branch basis.
+Revenue on same branch, okay.

-The next questions are from the line of Ken Zener with Seaport Research.
+The next questions are from the line of Ken Zenner with Seaport Research.
 Please receive your questions.
 Good morning, everybody.

-Morning, Ken.
-So, people were surprised that you held guidance despite the, I guess, decline in housing fundamentals.
-Obviously, you refer to M&A cost cuts, but I wonder if you could help frame the single family market for us a little bit in more detail.
-Kind of in the kind of the public-private common, if you could, because public, right, they report their M&A for insert data, they're down about 10% in one queue.
+Good morning, Ken.
+I think people were surprised at your health guidance, despite the, I guess, decline in housing fundamentals.
+Obviously, you've referred to M&A, cost cuts.
+But I wonder if you could help frame the single-family market for us a little bit in more detail, kind of in the kind of the public-private common, if you could.
+Because publics, right, they report their inventory and start data.
+They're down about 10% in one queue.
 Their guidance kind of applies flat for the year.
 It seems like the privates are doing worse than the public builders, you know, or maybe they're doing better from what you could tell us regionally.
-But could you kind of frame that out if, let's say, the publics, which did take down guidance and they have visibility of about six months.
-Rob, if we were to see another 5% decline, who knows, tariffs or this or that, and I realize you're giving data that's very consistent with what the publics and privates are kind of showing you.
+But could you kind of frame that out if, let's say, the public switch did take down guidance and they have visibility of about six months?
+Rob, if we were to see another 5% decline, tied to, who knows, tariffs or this or that.
+And I realize you're giving data that's very consistent with what the public and private sector are showing you.
 What would a 5% decline, if volume for some reason falls off, what type of incrementals on margins would unfold in that scenario?
-Just to kind of frame out, you know, how you think about volatility of your guidance if, you know, we were to see another 5% decline in single family.
+Just to kind of frame out how you think about volatility of your guidance if we were to see another 5% decline in single family.

-Yeah, so Ken, inside of there, what I'd say is, you know, what we're always targeting for the long term from a from a decremental margin, you know, we've talked about in the past is kind of that 27% that we have on the incrementals.
+Yeah, so, Ken, inside of there, what I'd say is, you know, what we're always targeting for the long term from a decremental margin, you know, we've talked about in the past is kind of that 27% that we have on the incrementals.
 But what we know, you know, is, you know, if we don't take out any labor or any costs with that, it's going to be much higher than that, right?
-And so, as we look at this year, what we have baked into our guidance, we're getting pretty close to that number when you adjust for price, cost, and some of the, you know, potential impacts we have there baked in.
-But if we see an additional drop of 5%, you know, we're going to be targeting to get all of that down.
-And so, as Ken said, it all depends on what our outlook looks like going forward, right?
-If we think that that 5% dip is going to stick for a while, you know, we're going to be a little more aggressive in our headcount reductions and get to that 27% quicker.
+And so...
+As we look at this year and what we have baked into our guidance, we're getting pretty close to that number when you adjust for price cost and some of the, you know, potential impacts we have there baked in.
+But if we see an additional drop of 5%, you know, we're going to be targeting to get there.
+It all depends on what our outlook looks like going forward, right?
+If we think that 5% dip is going to stick for a while, you know, we're going to be a little more aggressive in our headcount reductions and get to that 27% quicker.
 If it's, you know, if we believe, you know, it's not going to last as long and the market could come back quicker, we're definitely going to take a more cautious approach.
-And, you know, that's been our approach here and that's going to continue to be our approach going forward.
+And, you know, that's been our approach here, and that's going to continue to be our approach going forward.

 Okay.
-And then Robert, can you maybe, if you would, given your guys' visibility into single family bidding, can you maybe give us a little feel, you know, there's lots of news talking about, you know, negative news led by Florida, Texas, but often I think people are missing right strikes in Midwest, Southeast, if you will, North of Florida.
+And then, Robert, can you maybe – if you would, given your guys' visibility into single family bidding, can you maybe give us a little feel, you know, there's lots of news talking about, you know, negative news led by Florida, Texas, but often I think people are missing right straight from the Midwest, Southeast, if you will, North of Florida.
 Can you give us a little feel for how those regions are operating differently?
-We don't assume, right, all your markets are down because you have good markets and bad markets.
+We don't assume All your markets are down because you have good markets and bad markets.
 Thank you.

-Yeah, I'm glad to take the question, Ken.
-So, maybe I'll just try to give a little overview of the country and try to give you some flavor around that.
-So, you know, if you think about years past where you talk about areas like, you know, Florida and Texas, and those were growth areas, obviously those are big markets in the Southeast as well.
+Yeah, glad to take the question, Ken.
+So I'll just try to give a little overview of the country and try to give you some flavor around that.
+So if you think about years past where you talk about areas like Florida and Texas, and those were growth areas.
+Obviously, those are big markets in the southeast as well.
 Those are, from a percentage basis, some of the slower markets right now.
-And usually if you looked around Florida, you would say it's a mixed bag, but, you know, Florida's fairly soft, maybe, you know, definitely probably Orlando better than in Naples, if you will.
-But, you know, North and South Florida, a little slow.
-Texas, I would say, you know, a little tale of North versus South.
-So, Dallas still continues to hold up very strong, and we see backlogs building in Dallas, and I would include, even include multifamily in that.
+And usually...
+If you looked around Florida, you would say it's a mixed bag.
+But, you know, Florida's fairly soft.
+Maybe, you know, definitely probably Orlando better than a Naples, if you will.
+But, you know, north and south Florida, a little slow.
+Texas, I would say, you know, a little tale of north versus south.
+So Dallas still continues to hold up very strong.
+And we see backlogs building in Dallas.
+And I would even include multifamily in that.
 But if you look at Houston, San Antonio, Austin, I'd say slow.
-On the opposite side, some markets that are building and seem to be building momentum Northeast and Midwest, or seeing it there, even say Southern Cal.
-And, you know, even looking at Southern California, most areas seem to be showing some positive trend there.
-Pacific Northwest would be right there close to Southern California, but Northern California lagging behind, and Southwest, I would include Vegas and Phoenix in that.
-So, that gives you a little view around the country from that perspective, and it is a little different by market, my Dallas versus the rest of, the rest of Texas is a pretty good example of that.
-But that's how what we're seeing from a region perspective, and, you know, you've seen what the public builders have said.
-And then some of those markets that I just mentioned where things are building momentum, it is, you know, like take the Northeast as an example, you know, it is some of the custom builder that seems to be getting, having some momentum there, but maybe not, that custom builder, maybe not as much in the, you know, in Florida, if you will.
-So, I hope that gives you a little bit of flavor you're looking for based on what we see.
+On the opposite side, some markets that are building and seem to be building momentum, Northeast and Midwest are seeing it there.
+I even say Southern Cal.
+And even looking at Southern California, most areas seem to be showing some positive trend there.
+Pacific Northwest would be right there close to Southern California, but Northern California lagging behind and Southwest.
+I would include Vegas and Phoenix in that.
+So that gives you a little view around the country that perspective.
+And it is a little different by market.
+My Dallas versus the rest of Texas is a pretty good example of that.
+But that's what we're seeing from a region perspective.
+And, you know, you've seen what the public builders have said.
+And then some of those markets that I just mentioned where things are building momentum, it is, you know, like take the Northeast as an example.
+You know, it is some of the custom builder that seems to be having some momentum there.
+But maybe not that custom builder, maybe not as much in the you know, in Florida, if you will.
+So hopefully that gives you a little bit of flavor you're looking for based on what we see.

 It does.
-And I wonder where, you know, people say consumer confidence, uncertainty, you could get into the politics of it, but like what are the factors you see that are causing those markets, like in Dallas, is it just job growth and, you know, confidence is better, or in Florida, it's just, you know, there's too much supply.
+And I wonder where, you know, because people say consumer confidence, uncertainty, you can get into the politics of it, but like what are the factors you see that are causing those markets?
+Like in Dallas, is it just job growth and, you know, confidence is better?
+Or in Florida, it's just, you know, there's too much supply there?
 If you could give us a little more granularity on why those markets are different, that'd be great.
 Thank you.

-Yeah, I think probably you had on it, right, oversupply, if you look at Florida and probably even like from a Houston perspective, other areas that maybe didn't go as far or could be some of the drivers you're talking about, job growth, you know, the Dallas area, to your point, I'd even include, you know, the Carolinas in that, if I think about Raleigh and Charlotte, you know, we're seeing some good momentum there, actually going to be in Raleigh here the next couple of days, meeting with some customers in that area.
-So, we're seeing some momentum, I think, in areas that just work probably as much inventory sitting on the ground, as well as maybe some positive, you know, dynamics happening in those markets.
+Yeah, I think probably you hit on it, right?
+Oversupply, if you look at Florida and probably even like from a Houston perspective, other areas that maybe didn't go as far or could be some of the drivers, you're talking about job growth, the Dallas area, to your point.
+I'd even include the Carolinas in that.
+If I think about Raleigh and Charlotte, we're seeing some good momentum there, actually going to be in Raleigh here. the next couple of days meeting with some customers in that area.
+So we're seeing some momentum, I think, in areas that just weren't probably as much inventory sitting on the ground as well as maybe some positive dynamics happening in those markets.

 Thank you very much.